stefanpejcinoski/AutoBacklight/Readme.md

 # Usage

-There is no user intervention needed for this script, it runs in the backround with the interval that you set in the cron file
+There is no user intervention needed for this script, it runs in the backround with the interval that you set in the cron file or task scheduler

 # Contributing
 Feel free to modify and improve on the code as much as you wish.